 SYRCL works with land management agencies in planning challenging restoration projects such as mine land remediation, meadow restoration and dam removal.
 Dam licensing provides a complex set of opportunities, including the restoration of flows in diverted streams and rivers.
-The remainder of this page highlights the three aforementioned goals for SYRCL’s restoration work: rehabilitating the lower Yuba River, restoring the health of mountain meadows, and removing invasive weeds from the South Yuba corridor.
+The remainder of this page highlights two of the aforementioned goals for SYRCL’s restoration work.

 Restoring Mountain Meadows

 Meadows are wetland areas of extremely high value for natural water storage, water quality and habitat values.
 Due to intensive past grazing practices throughout the Sierra Nevada, fire suppression and common hydrologic disruption, most meadows are in some state of degradation.
 Restoring meadows is necessary from the standpoint of water resources and habitat for sensitive and diverse native species.

 SYRCL has provided leadership in the assessment of meadows by testing protocols developed at UC Davis on seven meadows in the Yuba River watershed.
 SYRCL also authored, Sharing Stewardship – A Guide to Involving Volunteers in the Assessment, Monitoring and Restoration of Meadows in the Sierra Nevada.